fufuok/utils/xsync/DOC.md

 func (m *MapOf[K, V]) Load(key K) (value V, ok bool)
 ```

-Load returns the value stored in the map for a key, or nil if no value is present.
+Load returns the value stored in the map for a key, or zero value of type V if no value is present.
 The ok result indicates whether value was found in the map.

 ### func \(\*MapOf\[K, V\]\) LoadAndDelete